zenvisage/scatter-search/README.md

 * [Numpy] - for computation
 * [Pickle] - a python module for object serialization
 * [matplotlib] - for its Path.contains_points goodness
+* [hopscotch] - An amazing framework to add product tours to their pages.
 * [jQuery] - duh

 And of course Scatter Search itself is open source with a [public repository][scattersearch]